linagora/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 ### How to configure deleted messages vault

-To setup James with Deleted Messages Vault, you need to following those steps:
+To setup James with Deleted Messages Vault, you need to follow those steps:

 - Enable Deleted Messages Vault by configuring Pre Deletion Hooks.
 - Configuring the retention time for the Deleted Messages Vault.